Brun04/findmefast/README.md

 A Node JS game.

-Play by two and find the first the image duplicated by clicking into your sub-screen.
+Play with your friend and find the first the image duplicated by clicking into your sub-screen.